menu.header.image.unacom.logo

 Particularly, it aims to:

-• Gather and index materials in the country that support UN Sustainable Development Goals, address the Ocean Decade challenges, and build capacity in the identification, inventorying, and safeguarding of intangible cultural heritage.
+• Gather and index materials in the country that support the UN Sustainable Development Goals, address the Ocean Decade challenges, and build capacity in the identification, inventorying, and safeguarding of intangible cultural heritage.

 Collections in UNACOMODELI